 Mariella Di Sarzana 1958-1959

-Marcella was an MCA executive who met Stephen as soon as he arrived in Rome to start filming Ben Hur in mid 1958.
-According to Stephen he knew he wanted to marry her the first moment he saw her.
-She was a very petite Italian who was highly educated; she spoke eight languages.
-They married in London in August of 1958 during a short break from the filming of “Ben Hur”.
-Unfortunately many circumstances made this engagement very short lived.
-Stephen blamed himself for not being ready for marriage.
+Marcella was an MCA executive who met Stephen as soon as he arrived in Rome to start filming Ben-Hur in mid 1958.
+According to Stephen he knew he wanted to marry her the first moment he saw her : “I met Maria on my first day in Rome at a studio party.
+I don’t know if it was the Italian moon, or the wine, or both.
+But I knew I wanted to marry her.”
+Mariella was a very petite, pretty Italian woman who was very highly educated (she spoke eight languages).
+They married in London in August of 1958 during a short break from the filming of Ben-Hur.
+When they returned to Rome, a wedding reception was held for them by the cast and crew of Ben-Hur.
+Unfortunately many circumstances made this engagement very short-lived.
+“Filming kept us apart for long periods and when we were together we were never alone.
+Every night when I came home a whole army of her relatives were camping in our apartment.
+I soon realized my love for Maria was an infatuation.
+I knew the marriage wouldn’t work – so it was ridiculous to keep up any pretenses.”
+(Picturegoer, Dec 19, 1959) Stephen blamed himself for not being ready for marriage.
 After a short month, they separated.
 The divorce was final on March 20, 1959 after Mariella made a brief visit to Hollywood.
 After this experience, Stephen became very leery of marital attachments and remained a very happy bachelor for most of the rest of his life.
 Mariella herself remarried after her breakup with Boyd.
 No other details about her later life are documented.

 Marisa Mell 1970-1971